 Of Honour-Price and Precedent Refusal

-This post explores one of the Brethna’s most misunderstood mechanisms: the honour-price.
-Often treated as an archaic relic, the honour-price was in fact a relational, situational, and anti-universalist legal device—one that actively resisted codified enforcement and disrupted colonial expectations of standardised penalty.
+This post explores one of Brehon law's most misunderstood mechanisms: the honour-price (eneclann).
+Often treated as an archaic relic, the honour-price was in fact a sophisticated relational and situational legal device—one that actively resisted codified enforcement and disrupted colonial expectations of standardised penalty.

 ⚖️ What Was an Honour-Price?